A step by step guide on how to calculate your tax refund in Australia

 When calculating your total income, you will also need to factor in any income you earned from investments, rent or dividends.
 This income is also taxable.

-And, if you earn tips or commissions through your employment, you must include these on your tax return.
+And, if you earn tips or commissions through your employment, you must include these for your tax reclaim in Australia.

 What deductions can I include on my tax return to get more refund?